JustineLo/P12/README.md

 ```

 The application should now be running on http://localhost:3001.
 Open the link in your preferred web browser to access the dashboard.

+## Switching Between API and Mock Functions

+This project supports switching between the actual API functions and the mock functions for easier development and testing.
+To enable or disable the mock functions, follow these steps:

+1. Open the `.env` file located in the root of the project.

+2. Locate the `REACT_APP_MOCKACTIVE` variable.
+This variable is used to determine whether the application should use the mock functions or the actual API functions.

+3. Change the value of `REACT_APP_MOCKACTIVE` to `"true"` to enable the mock functions.
+To disable the mock functions and use the actual API functions, set the value to `"false"`.

+4. Save the changes in the `.env` file.

+5. Restart the development server for the changes to take effect.

+Now, the application will use the specified set of functions (either `utils.js` for actual API functions or `utilsMock.js` for mock functions) based on the value of `REACT_APP_MOCKACTIVE` in the `.env` file.